msillano/IoTwebUI/README12.md

 - _For problems regarding the code and operation of TuyaUIweb, open an 'issue' here ([github](https://github.com/msillano/IoTwebUI/issues))._
 - _For more general questions regarding Tuya, SmartLife (Tuya smart), and TuyaUIweb, which may also interest other users, please post in the group [Tuya and Smart Life Italia](https://www.facebook.com/groups/tuyaitalia)_

-Thank you for your interest in TuyaUIweb <br>
+Thank you for your interest in IoTwebUI <br>
 m.s.

 <hr>

 ### Acknowledgments
+All trademarks are the property of their respective owners.

  - https://visjs.github.io/vis-network/docs/network
  - https://fontawesome.com/v4/icons/